-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 Yes, eleven of you.
 Eleven young men who, in less than two days will walk into the Chinnaswamy Stadium in Bengaluru chosen to represent your country in its first ever Test Match.

 There are many others infinitely better qualified to describe the social, political and cultural impact of that sporting leap.
 But I know what it means as a sportsman.
-Because, in my humble opinion a hard fought five-day test match remains the greatest all-round challenge in modern day sport.
+Because in my humble opinion a hard-fought five-day Test match remains the greatest all-round challenge in modern day sport.
 A challenge as mentally demanding as it is physical.
 A challenge demanding the very highest levels of concentration of technique, of determination, of stamina, all, for the batsman at least, with no second chances.

-Because, having played every form of cricket in every corner of the cricketing globe, I remain 100% convinced that the five-day test remains the supreme form of the game.
+Because, having played every form of cricket in every corner of the cricketing globe, I remain 100% convinced that the five-day Test remains the supreme form of the game.

 This may surprise some of you.
 After all, I am not known as a traditionalist.
 But in 2005 I maintained that you shouldn’t judge a man by his haircut.
 And now, thirteen years later, I suggest you should NOT believe everything you read on Twitter!